 The effect of aberration can be equivalently seen as:

 Periodic processes can send out periodic signals.
 The signal is usually electromagnetic radiation moving at the speed limit.
 These signals can be detected by the sensors in a grid.
 In this way, each sensor can measure the frequency of the signals received at its own location.
-There are two cases, depending on whether the signal source is moving with respect to the sensor grid:
+There are two cases, depending on whether the signal source and the detector are moving with respect to each other:

-The change in frequency for the detected signal from a moving signal source is called the Doppler effect.
+The change in frequency of a signal from a source moving relative to a detector is called the Doppler effect.
 Here's an animation showing the effect for motion along the x axis.
 The Doppler effect has two underlying causes, which can work in opposing ways:

 For each β, there's always a θ for which D=1, and the effect passes from blueshift to redshift (or vice versa).
 Here, the angle (from the direction of motion) for which D=1 is called the neutral angle.
 The neutral angle is always less than or equal to 90°.
 Objects at the neutral angle have D=1, and are neither blueshifted nor redshifted.